ruffrey/nurtrace/docs/learning-mechanisms.md

       synapses are ignored or spared and retained.
 Additionally, some dendrites grow on certain cells, seemingly making them more susceptable to receiving new connections.
     - at least one study makes it seem like, during sleep, networks fire backward, and regular waves of firing occur, and somehow this leads to removal of unused synapses and/or neurons.
+    - Prune at regular intervals?
+Do a regular fire-and-prune result pathways cycle.
+When firing random stuff, maybe remove things that do, or do not, fire.
+The brain kind of does that.
+Something about the brain waves and regular (non-real-life?) firing patterns helps reduce noise and improve learning.